zalando/postgres-operator/docs/reference/cluster_manifest.md

 * **slots**
   permanent replication slots that Patroni preserves after failover by re-creating them on the new primary immediately after doing a promote.
 Slots could be reconfigured with the help of `patronictl edit-config`.
 It is the responsibility of a user to avoid clashes in names between replication slots automatically created by Patroni for cluster members and permanent replication slots.
 Optional.

+* **binaries_path_template**
+  template to use for generating the PostgreSQL binaries path.
+Patroni uses this template in conjunction with the specified PostgreSQL version to generate the bin_dir location used by patroni.
+The default is "/usr/lib/postgresql/%s/bin".

 ## Postgres container resources

 Those parameters define [CPU and memory requests and